drduh/YubiKey-Guide/README.md

 - If you receive the error, `There is no assurance this key belongs to the named user` or `encryption failed: Unusable public key` or `No public key` use `gpg --edit-key` to set `trust` to `5 = I trust ultimately`

-- If, when you try the above command, you get the error `Need the secret key to do this` - specify trust for the key in `~/.gnupg/gpg.conf` by using the `trust-key [key ID]` directive.
+- If, when you try the above command, you get the error `Need the secret key to do this` - specify trust for the identity by using the `trust-key [key ID]` directive.

-- If, when using a previously provisioned YubiKey on a new computer with `pass`, you see the following error on `pass insert`, you need to adjust the trust associated with the key.
-See the note above.
+- If, when using a previously provisioned YubiKey on a new computer with `pass`, you see the following error on `pass insert`, you need to adjust the trust associated with the identity.
+See the previous note.

 ```
 gpg: 0x0000000000000000: There is no assurance this key belongs to the named user